-Ranjit was appointed interim President & CEO of the National Council for Community and Education Partnerships (NCCEP) in March of 2015.
+Ranjit was appointed President & CEO of the National Council for Community and Education Partnerships (NCCEP) in May of 2015.
 He has a long history of service to NCCEP and its primary constituency, GEAR UP, having served on NCCEP’s Board of Directors, and years prior as a member of the staff executive team.
 His career has been consistently anchored in creating opportunities for students from low-income families, and in leading organizations to enhance social impact and growth.

 Prior to assuming this role, Ranjit served as senior vice president for strategy and new product development at the College Board.
 There he was responsible for the development and integration of the organization’s comprehensive strategy, working across the organization to determine how all current and future work can achieve significant and positive social impact.
 Ranjit also directed new product development, including career and technical education work, and higher education product strategy and offerings.